cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 gets killed.
 Two people will pair for days and then be surprised if a third person looks at the code and goes all ballistic.
-The method of pairing described here makes the hardest part of pairing - changing drivership at times - a natural and simple thing to do and therefore in my experience it's the only way that works.
+The method of pairing described here makes the hardest part of pairing - changing drivership at times - a natural and simple thing to do and therefore in my experience it's the only way that really works well.

 Summarizing:
 * If you pair with the same person all day or for days, you're doing it wrong;
 * If you pair in my environment or your environment, you're likely doing it wrong unless we use the same IDE;
-* If you pair remotely using some screensharings where only one persoe can effectively drive, you're _certainly_ doing it wrong;
+* If you pair remotely using some screensharings where only one person can effectively drive, you're _certainly_ doing it wrong;
 * If you pair without TDD, you're probably doing it wrong, too.

-Note that I'm not advocating that you _should_ write code in pairs (because I still think that the defect reduction downstream is not large enough to make up for the increase in investment upstream), just that if you insist on doing it you need to be mindful about why pairing is supposed to lower defects: the switching between driver and follower ensures that people alternate between learning and reflecting, that design issues are captured early by reflecting, and that you don't fall into antipatterns like the subject matter expert typing and the junior or intern just staring at the screen in ever increasing bewilderment, leaving it up to the assertiveness of the second person to pull the emergency brake (hint: the emergency brake will usually not be pulled).
+Note that I'm still not advocating that you _should_ write code in pairs, just that if you insist on doing it you need to be mindful about why pairing is supposed to work: the switching between driver and follower ensures that people alternate between learning and reflecting, that design issues are captured early by reflecting, and that you don't fall into antipatterns like the subject matter expert typing and the junior or intern just staring at the screen in ever increasing bewilderment, leaving it up to the assertiveness of the latter person to pull the emergency brake (hint: the emergency brake will usually not be pulled).

 In other words: don't pair on coding, it's too expensive, but if for some reason you do want to pair please check all the boxes that make it work and make it a fun and productive, albeit expensive, experience.
+And do have a good explanation about why you think spending the extra money is worth it :)

 ## Other ways to do the same